 Best Induction Hobs with Extractor (UK 2022)

-While they are a bit more expensive than their standard counterparts, these venting induction hobs have their own integrated extraction, so there’s no need for additional space for a cooker hood or any other type of extraction.
+While they are a bit more expensive than their standard counterparts, these venting induction hobs have their own integrated extraction, so there’s no need for any additional space for a cooker hood or any other type of extraction.

 What to Look for in an Induction Hob with Built-In Extractor